dski97/ParSuit/README.md

  ```
 3. Set up the necessary file paths and directories in the `WeightedOverlayScript.py` file.

+4. Download the APRX file from Google Drive:
+- Go to the following Google Drive link: [ParSuit APRX File](https://drive.google.com/file/d/your-aprx-file-id/view?usp=sharing)
+- Download the APRX file and place it in the appropriate directory referenced in the `WeightedOverlayScript.py` script.

 ## Usage

 1. Run the `ParSuitApp.py` script to launch the ParSuit application: